Apply for the Certificate of Psychedelic-Assisted Therapies & Research

 Payment and Cancellation Policies

 A deposit of $400 is due at the time of application.
-If you are not accepted, this fee will be refunded minus a $100 processing fee.
-After payment of the initial deposit of $400, the payment of the remaining balance of $7,400 (minus any scholarship or special discount) must be received by Thursday, March 15, 2018, to secure your space in the program.
+If you are not accepted, this fee will be refunded minus a $200 processing fee.
+If you are offered admission to the 2019 program, the payment of the remaining balance of $9,600 (minus any scholarship, special discount or installment payment plan) must be received by February 22, 2019, to secure your space in the program.